kxue43/dot-files/MacPorts-README.md

 First google "Amazon Corretto" and install an LTS version (8, 11, 17 or 21).

+Create a file `~/.env.bashrc` using the starter template in this repo (it's not included in `dot-files-initial.zip`).
-Open `~/.bashrc`, uncomment the line containing the following content and set the installed Java version.
+Uncomment the line containing the following content and set the installed Java version.

 ```bash
 #export JAVA_HOME=$(/usr/libexec/java_home -v <SET-HERE>)